djaquish/geog650-gis-programming/README.md

 Student: Daniel J.

-This course equips the GIS user with a set of automation and programming skills to assit in GIS tasks.
+This course equips the GIS user with a set of automation and programming skills to assist in GIS tasks.